thomasleveil/docker-jenkins-dsl-ready/tests/README.md

 [custom pytest plugin](plugins/pytest_docker.py) which introduces the following behaviors:

 - all test module files MUST have a docker-compose yaml file with the same name (but for the `.yml` extension)
-- all docker compose files must define a service named `jenkins` ()which runs a container from the docker image to test)
+- all docker compose files MUST define a service named `jenkins` _(which runs a container from the docker image to test)_
-- when a test module is run, pytest use the docker compose file to start docker containers
+- when a test module is run, pytest uses the docker compose file to start docker containers
-- when all tests from a test module are executed, docker compose stops and remove the containers that were created for that module
+- when all tests from a test module are done, the containers that were created for that module are stopped